sonali6062/EncryptoLog-Logistic-Chaos-for-Image-Security/README.md

 > “In chaos, there is security.”

 Chaotic maps like the **Logistic Map** are extremely sensitive to initial conditions, which makes them ideal for encryption.
-A minor change in the key can lead to entirely different encrypted images—offering strong confusion and diffusion properties.
+A minor change in the key can lead to entirely different encrypted images offering strong confusion and diffusion properties.

 ---